 While administering epinephrine has been proven to be a valuable short-term solution by improving ROSC and hospital admission rates, there have been no major studies that have connected epinephrine usage with long-term survival rates.
 Likewise, there have been no studies that have shown higher doses or an escalating dosage leads to an improved rate of survival when compared to standard epinephrine doses.
 Therefore, the American Heart Association does not recommend high-dose or escalating-doses to be used routinely.

 The proper IV/IO dose of epinephrine is 1 mg (10 mL of 1:10,000 solution), repeated every 3 to 5 minutes.
 Each dose should be followed by an IV fluid flush.
 Click here to learn everything you need to know about Epinephrine Injections.

 - The increase in heart rate and blood pressure can cause myocardial ischemia, angina, and increase myocardial oxygen.
 Therefore, epinephrine should be used with caution when dealing with patients suffering from myocardial infarction.

 - Higher doses of epinephrine, and potentially even a continuous infusion, may be required in situations where a patient is experiencing poison or drug-induced shock.

 For a brief review of all the ACLS medications you should be familiar with, check out this short video.
 It acts as a great visual reference that will help you study more efficiently and effectively.
-If you are interested in obtaining your ACLS Certification or Recertification online, click the button below in order to learn more!
+Click the button below, if you are interested in obtaining your ACLS Certification or Recertification online!